sylvainvillet/astro-catalog/README.md

 - Loads Messier or Caldwell object images from a folder (`M31.jpg`, `M-31.png`, `M_31.tif`, etc.)
 - Places objects on a grid with configurable **columns**, **thumbnail size**, and **layout overrides**
 - Supports **multi-cell slots** for large objects (e.g. M31, M42, M45)
+- Supports grouping **multiple objects** in one slot for objects close to each other (e.g. M42 and M43, M31 and M32)
 - Adds a **title** and **progress counter** if it's not completed yet
 - Draws **labels** on images and placeholders for missing ones
 - Adjustable **padding** around the mosaic